FredPerr/webkick/README.md

 # Archetype

 ## Customization
-Set the information in `next-app/src/constants/*.ts` files.
+Set the information in `constants/*.ts` files.
-Change the icons (favicons) of the website in `next-app/public/images/favicons/` using the [RealFaviconGenerator](https://realfavicongenerator.net/).
+Change the icons (favicons) of the website in `public/images/favicons/` using the [RealFaviconGenerator](https://realfavicongenerator.net/).

+Customize the service cards in `constants/services.ts`.

 ## Installation & Running